Skyhawkbotics/firstdocs/source/docs/cad/projectone.md

         * You will use this by making each circle's center point a few millimeters away from the top and side edge of the box
     * Make sure everything is constrained by looking for a red lock in the browser next to your sketch
     * Finish the sketch by clicking the green check in the toolbar
-    * Click on each face you want to cut while holding Shift, then press E to extrude
+    * Click on each face you want to cut while holding `Shift`, then press `E` to extrude
         * Using a negative value or pulling the arrow in the direction of the cut automatically switches the extrude from creating more material to cutting away from your design
-        * Make sure the cut goes all the way through the wall before clicking Enter
+        * Make sure the cut goes all the way through the wall before clicking `Enter`
         * (You could pull it through the other wall to cut both holes at the same time, but I want a chance to teach other tools so just go with me for this one)
         * ![](../assets/fusion360/cutside.png)